 So, here's the thing.
-Pretty much the only way that Lydia can get to sleep is if I nurse her to sleep.
+Pretty much the only way that L can get to sleep is if I nurse her to sleep.
 This is a alright for the most part, except for the fact that it means I pretty much have to be around every night.
 It can also be hard because, truth be told, I don't really like breastfeeding.

 Okay, breastfeeding - it's super easy, it's super quick, it's super good for mom and baby.
 It creates a bond, it soothes, studies show it makes kids healthier and smarter.
 Breastfeeding is pretty much an absolute GOOD.
 But it makes for a LOT of personal contact and often, by the end of the day, I am ready to not hold my daughter any more.
 It's not that I don't love her, or think she's absolutely wonderful and adorable, it's just that I want to not have to touch anyone.